Yoko Minamino

 Yoko Minamino (南野 陽子, Minamino Yōko), also known as Nanno (ナンノ), is a Japanese actress and singer.
-She graduated from Horikoshi High School.
-She played Saki Asamiya in the second season of the live action Sukeban Deka TV series replacing fellow idol star Yuki Saitō.
-She is currently independent.
-She has previously worked for the S1 Company, Southern Field, Sweet Basil and K Dash Group talent agencies.
+She is best known for playing Saki Asamiya in the second season of the live action Sukeban Deka television series.
+Though currently independent, Minamino was previously under the S1 Company, Southern Field, Sweet Basil and K Dash Group talent agencies.

-History

-While attending the private Shoin High School in Kobe, Minamino successfully passed an audition in 1982.
-During the summer of her second year of high school, she moved to Tokyo where she attended Horikoshi High School along with fellow entertainers Miharu Morina and Minako Honda.
-Minamino and Honda met when they both took the entrance examination.
+Early life and education

+Minamino was scouted during high school when she went to see a public recording.
+Moving from Hyōgo to Tokyo when she was seventeen, Minamino attended Horikoshi High School with Minako Honda and Yukiko Okada, graduating in 1986.

+Career

 Minamino made her debut television role in 1984 in Meimon Shiritsu Jōshi Kōkō.
 She began working for the talent agency S1 Company at this time.
 Despite being a mostly unknown face in Japanese entertainment, Minamino was given an unusually large number of photos in a seinen manga magazine.

 This led to her being cast in 1985 in the role of Saki Asamiya in the second season of Fuji TV's Sukeban Deka, a popular live action TV series about a juvenile delinquent being forced to go undercover for the police in a high school known for its rough gangs.
 This role made Minamino an instant star, and many phrases from this season became fashionable.
 She was also nominated at the 11th Annual Japan Academy Prize event as "Rookie of the Year" for her performance in the movie version released in 1987.
 Her "Saki Asamiya" character was used in a wide range of adverts.